rekauhl/Flight-Delay-Prediction/README.md

 ### How well does each model separate "will be late" from "won't"?

-*(PR-AUC is the primary metric here — with only 23% of flights delayed, plain accuracy is misleading, since always guessing "on time" already scores 77%.)*
+PR-AUC is the primary metric here.
+With only 23% of flights delayed, plain accuracy is misleading, since always guessing "on time" already scores 77%:

 | Model | Test PR-AUC | Lift over guessing |
 |---|---|---|